It's good to have friends.

 Listen: It's the biggest game in the world.
 Literally.
 Fortnite has an astronomical number of players, and propelled Twitch streamer Ninja to "Appeared in a Super Bowl commercial" levels of fame.
 It's a global phenomenon.
 And credit to Epic, it's also a damn good version of the battle royale formula.
 The building aspect adds a lot, as does Epic's willingness to experiment with new ideas (like airplanes) on a per-season basis.
 Games-as-a-Service is often a dirty term, but Epic shows how it can be done right.

-The latest darling on the battle royale stage, Apex Legends (free on Origin) surprise-released in February to immediate acclaim.
+Another battle royale game with a massive audience, Apex Legends surprise-released in 2019 to immediate acclaim.
 Developed by Respawn, it keeps a lot of what made Titanfall a fantastic shooter—quick pace, tight shooting—and adds a resurrection mechanic, some neat Overwatch-style hero abilities, streamlined looting, and an intuitive pinging system that lets you communicate with strangers without getting on-mic, or better signal to friends just where you saw that enemy sniper.

 Oh, and it's also free.